POST /features/{feature-id}

 Considerations when modifying levels

-This section describes validations that are performed by Chargebee when modifying the levels
+This section describes validations that are performed by Chargebee when modifying the levels list of

 objects for the feature, using this operation.